-Arancini, or telefono if you will, are the stuff of memories for many an Italian child who spent any time whatsoever in the kitchen with his or her nonna.
-Each child will have a different recollection of what proper arancini ought to be since regional and familial and personal preferences about how to make arancini vary quite dramatically.
-Don’t be shy about varying the mix-ins according to what you happen to have on hand.
+Making arancini is the stuff of memories for any child who’s spent any time whatsoever in the kitchen with his or her nonna.
+Natch, each child will have a different recollection of what proper arancini ought to be since regional and familial and personal preferences about how to make arancini vary quite dramatically.
+Don’t be shy about varying the mix-ins for this recipe according to what you happen to have on hand.
 And by all means, feel free to use cold leftover risotto in place of the freshly cooked rice.
 That sort of frugal thinking is exactly the sort of mindset that created arancini in the first place.–David Leite

 - 3 cups cold water